ygorrx/hpteste/README.md

 This website was developed for a study case.
 I deciced to choose a random API from the repo: https://github.com/public-apis/public-apis.
 The one I choose was the Harry Potter one, who had some info about the characters.
 After that, I planned the whole website to fit the use of the API.
 I made everything, from the design to the animations.

+I had to fork the original API to make changes too, like adding images do the data I wanted to use.
 ## :sparkles: Features ##

 :heavy_check_mark: API consumption;\